-Workplaces that are adorned by natural light and expansive views counteract the negative impacts of job stress and positively influence general well being.
+Workplaces that are adorned by natural light and expansive views counteract the negative impacts of job stress and positively influence general well-being.

 There are various factors that affect employee productivity in the workplace.
-In 2016, Harvard Business Review reported that physical location has large effects on employee performance.3 From a design point of view, this can be narrowed down to lighting, ventilation, comfort and health and wellness.
-For this reason, this whitepaper will discuss how window coverings can boost workplace productivity and uncover the considerations that architects, designers and business owners should keep in mind when aiming to boost productivity within the workplace.
+In 2016, Harvard Business Review reported that physical location has large effects on employee performance.
+From a design point of view, this can be narrowed down to lighting, ventilation, comfort, and health and wellness.
+For this reason, this whitepaper will discuss how window coverings can boost workplace productivity and uncover the considerations that architects, designers, and business owners should keep in mind when aiming to boost productivity within the workplace.

 Key Factors Affecting Productivity